yasufadhili/knox_auth/README.md

-# Project Documentation: Knox Auth
+# Project Documentation: Django Knox Authentication

-Project To handle users in a Django API
+Project to handle users in a Django API

 ## Overview - The users App